mastercode-dev/laravel-class-standards/README.md

 In this case, the ideal is to create two _controllers_ with the same name, but in different _namespaces_: `.../Controllers/Manager/ProductsController` and `.../Controllers/Client/ProductsController`.

-To add the _namespace_ to the _controller_ creation command: `php artisan make: controller Namespace/NameController`.
+To add the _namespace_ to the _controller_ creation command: `php artisan make:controller Namespace/NameController`.

 **Class**